LoukiaSpin/tracenma/README.md

 systematic reviews and the datasets with the extracted characteristics, comprising the database.

-The package is built upon the R package [nmadb](https://CRAN.R-project.org/package=nmadb) (version 1.2.0) to define the eligible connected networks to extract the available characteristics from the corresponding systematic reviews.
-Currently, `tracenma` includes a subset of the systematic reviews available in [nmadb](https://CRAN.R-project.org/package=nmadb).
+The package is built upon the archived R package [nmadb](https://CRAN.R-project.org/package=nmadb) (version 1.2.0) to define the eligible connected networks to extract the available characteristics from the corresponding systematic reviews.
+Currently, `tracenma` includes a subset of the systematic reviews available in the archived [nmadb](https://CRAN.R-project.org/package=nmadb).

 👉 The `tracenma` R package should **only** be used to develop and appraise the